OpenAdaptAI/OpenAdapt/README.md

 Your submission will be evaluated based on the following criteria:

-1. **Functionality** : Your implementation should correctly generate the new `InputEvent` objects based on the provided data and the Segment Anything, GPT-J, and/or PaddleOCR libraries.
+1. **Functionality** : Your implementation should correctly generate the new `InputEvent` objects that can be replayed in order to accomplish the task in the original recording.

 2. **Code Quality** : Your code should be well-structured, clean, and easy to understand.